kofi-k/kofi-k/README.md

-<h2 align="left">Introducing Kofi-K, the Android Maestro 🎩📱</h2>
+<h2 align="left">Hi, I'm Kofi-K</h2>

 ###

-<p>Ayo, hey there! 👋 I'm Kofi-K, I'm a Computer Science student and I got mad, madd love for Android development.
-I'm all about good app architecture and slappin' UIs with Kotlin and Jetpack Compose, I put these two together and whip up lovely joubley Android apps✨ </p>
+<p>Hi again, I'm still Kofi-K just in petite font.
+I'm a Computer Science student and I got mad, madd love for Android development.
+All I care about is good app architecture and slappin' UIs with Kotlin and Jetpack Compose, put these two together and whip up lovely joubley Android apps✨ </p>

-<p> While my current projects may not be open source just yet, I'm constantly honing my skills and exploring new frontiers like React JS.
-And oh, I'm a vicious attacker on the chess board</p>
+<p>Also, I'm currently exploring new frontiers and developing full stack web applications with React and ASP.NET.</p>

-<p>Join me on my journey of code, creativity, and continuous growth.
-Together, let's create Android wonders that leave a lasting impression. 🚀 </p>
+<p>I'm not so clean on Chess.com but you can try me.</p>

 ###